dotnet/designs/accepted/2020/cbor/cbor.md

 * Major type 5: a map of pairs of data items, which may or may not be length prefixed.
   Keys and values can be data items of _any_ major type.
 * Major type 6: a semantic tag wrapping a nested data item.
-* Major type 7: containing two kinds of values:
+* Major type 7: encodes two kinds of values:
-    * Half, single or double-precision IEEE 754 floating-point numbers _OR_
+    * IEEE 754 half, single or double precision floating-point numbers _OR_
     * Simple values needing no content, such as `false`, `true` and `null`.

 Each data item encoding starts with an _initial byte_, which contains the major type (the high-order 3 bits)